 Girls outperformed boys in all Literacy tests.
-Boys marginally outperformed girls in the Numeracy tests.
+Boys outperformed girls in the Numeracy tests

-Value Added Data
+Value Added Data - Year 7

-Value added data tracks student progress for those students who have sat both the Year 5 NAPLAN Test in 2012 and the Year 7 NAPLAN test in 2014 at Macarthur.
+Value added data tracks student progress for those students who have sat both the Year 5 NAPLAN Test in 2013 and the Year 7 NAPLAN test in 2015 at Macarthur.
 It provides a measure of their academic growth at Macarthur over this time.
 The general standard for academic growth in this time is represented in the following table.
-The value added growth for all domains except Spelling (which is marginally lower) and Reading are above the level of growth (especially Numeracy) for the State (refer table below).
+The value added growth for Reading and Writing are above the level of growth for the State (refer table below but the other areas are lower.
+Individual students whose academic growth declined in 2015 will be monitored.